ikuseiGmbH/juniors-in-berlin/README.md

 ---
 PRs for the README are welcome as well.
-If you feel like [turning these information into an app](https://twitter.com/sferik/status/558979272816091136) with your learners group please feel more than welcome to do so!
+If you feel like [turning this information into an app](https://twitter.com/sferik/status/558979272816091136) with your learners group please feel more than welcome to do so!